yuschick/daniel-yuschick/src/articles/manage-accessible-design-system-themes-with-css-color-contrast.md

 }
 ```

-## FROM PSEUDO-ELEMENTS TO PSEUDO-CLASSES
+## From Pseudo-Elements to Pseudo-Classes

 Setting text and `::selection` colors dynamically can be intriguing, but it's not exactly like being in a high-speed car chase with Burt Reynolds either --- at least, I wouldn't think.
 Text and background colors tend to be quite static.
 Once they're rendered, they don't often change.